jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-this year as compared to last year, but neither has it decreased, with the median transaction hovering around $50,000\.One of the best things you can do when you realize you are a victim of
+this year as compared to last year, but neither has it decreased, with the median transaction hovering around $50,000\.
+One of the best things you can do when you realize you are a victim of
 BEC fraud is to promptly work with law enforcement.
 Figure 37 shows the